oemof/oemof-solph/README.rst

-Oemof stands for "Open Energy System Modelilng Framework" and provides a free, open source and clearly documented model to analyse energy supply systems.
+Oemof stands for "Open Energy System Modelling Framework" and provides a free, open source and clearly documented model to analyse energy supply systems.
 It is developed in Python and designed as a framework with a modular structure containing several packages which communicate through well defined interfaces.

 With oemof we provide base packages for energy system modelling and optimisation.